awsdocs/amazon-redshift-developer-guide/doc_source/r_Boolean_type.md

 You can use an IS comparison to check a Boolean value only as a predicate in the WHERE clause\.
 You can't use the IS comparison with a Boolean value in the SELECT list\.

-**Note**
-We recommend always checking Boolean values explicitly, as shown in the examples following\.
-Implicit comparisons, such as `WHERE flag` or `WHERE NOT flag` might return unexpected results\.

 ## Examples<a name="r_Boolean_type-examples"></a>

 You could use a BOOLEAN column to store an "Active/Inactive" state for each customer in a CUSTOMER table\.